najrulislam38/najrulislam38/README.md

 <br/>

-## :computer: Languages and Tools that I know
+## :computer: Tools and Technologies that I know

 <br />